jcfranco/jsapi-styles/README.md

 Running `npm install` sets up the development environment, which will lay out the Sass theme files and launch a preview page that will automatically reload when making changes.

+## Developing

+Running `npm run dev` you can run Grunt script for automatic build and Browsersync to get the testing app to your browser.

+> Run `npm run postinstall` only once.
+Next time it will rewrite your modified style file with the default one.

 ## Structure

 The following is a simplified look at the styles folder structure: